SatvikR/problems/README.md

 ## Problems

-Programming answers, use makefile compile `make run` to run.
+Programming answers, use `make` compile,  `make run` to run.

+If you don't have make, sucks to suck. (just compile and run `Solution.java`)

 btw I hate java.